Do you feel like you have no time for God in your life?

 - Set up reminders – You can use simple things that happen often to remind you to pray, ie. every time your kid asks for food/water or every time you are at a stop light.
 You can also use alarms on your phone to remind you to pray periodically during your day.

-- Question whether we are truly too busy for God – Take the Martha and Mary Test – Maybe it is necessary to cut back in some areas in order to genuinely prioritize the relationship.
+- Question whether we are truly too busy for God – Maybe it is necessary to cut back in some areas in order to genuinely prioritize the relationship.

-- Plan a date – Just as any important relationship cannot be nurtured by always “multitaksing it”, our relationship with God requires us to set aside one-on-one time on a regular basis, outside “Church”, where He is the sole focus of our energy.
-One hour per week is a good minimum to shoot for.
+- Plan a date – Just as any important relationship cannot be nurtured by always “multitasking it”, our relationship with God requires us to set aside one-on-one time on a regular basis, outside “Church”, where He is the sole focus of our energy.
+One-three hours per week is a good minimum to shoot for.
 As your relationship grows and deepens you will learn how much time you need/want and how often.

 Now that you have some tips on what you could do to make God more a part if your busy life it is up to you to make it happen!